-FERNANDINA BEACH, Fla. — With Hurricane Dorian anticipated to begin impacting the Eastern Seaboard in the next 24-48 hours, Florida Public Utilities Company (FPU) has mobilized its electric, natural gas and propane staff and activated the Company’s response plan as the Storm approaches.
-Significant amounts of rainfall and strong, gusty winds are forecasted.
+FERNANDINA BEACH, Fla. — With Hurricane Dorian anticipated to begin impacting the Eastern Seaboard in the next 24-48 hours, Florida Public Utilities Company (FPU) has mobilized its electric, natural gas, and propane staff and activated the company’s response plan as the storm approaches.
+Significant amounts of rainfall and strong, gusty winds are forecast.

 Safety is a priority at FPU and customers are asked to proactively prepare for the storm by having access to the following items: